What is a College House?

 In addition to cash, the Bookstore accepts Visa, MasterCard, American Express, Discover, Traveler’s Checks, Debit Dollars, and personal checks with proper identification.

-Visit the bookstore online.
-Students can access the textbook reservation site, and simply by submitting their course information, the bookstore will package the necessary textbooks and have them ready for pickup at the start of the semester.
+Visit the bookstore online upon registering for classes.
+Students can access the textbook reservation site, and simply by submitting their course information, the bookstore will package the necessary textbooks for pickup.
 There is also access to purchase gifts and clothing and also to give feedback and ask questions.
 The bookstore is also a resource for part time job opportunities for students.

 Franklin & Marshall # (Student’s Campus Mailbox Number)